alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2023/2023-07-16-hearing-music-without-intending-to.md

 ---
-layout: post
-title: "Ruling on hearing songs or music without intending"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da’imah 26/238, Fatwa no.9259, Question 3"
+author: Permanent Committee of KSA
 date: 2023-07-16
-hijri: "Dhul-Hijjah 28, 1444 AH"
+hijri: Dhul-Hijjah 28, 1444 AH
-category: [music]
-tags: [alifta]
-translation: false
 lang: en
-summary: "Listening to songs is not permissible.
-As for hearing them without intending to, as happens in the street or on television, then we hope that there is nothing wrong with it."
-author: "Permanent Committee of KSA"
+layout: post
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da’imah 26/238, Fatwa no.9259, Question 3
+summary: Listening to songs is not permissible.
+As for hearing them without intending to, as happens in the street or on television, then we hope that there is nothing wrong with it.
+tags:
+- alifta
+title: Ruling on hearing songs or music without intending
+translation: false
 ---

 ### Question: